Which Wellness Stews Recipes Get

-Wellness Stews Canned Dog Food receives the Advisor’s top rating of 5 stars.
+Wellness Stews Dog Food earns the Advisor’s top rating of 5 stars.

-Wellness Turkey Stew was selected to represent the other products in the line for this review.
+Wellness Chicken Stew Grain Free was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Canned Dog Food

 Ingredients: Chicken, chicken broth, water sufficient for processing, chicken liver, peas, carrots, dried egg whites, potatoes, potato starch, dried egg product, guar gum, red peppers, celery, natural flavor, sodium phosphate, potassium chloride, minerals (zinc proteinate, iron proteinate, copper proteinate, manganese proteinate, sodium selenite, cobalt proteinate, potassium iodide), salmon oil (preserved with mixed tocopherols), choline chloride, vitamins (vitamin E supplement, thiamine mononitrate, niacin supplement, d-calcium pantothenate, vitamin A supplement, riboflavin supplement, biotin, vitamin B12 supplement, pyridoxine hydrochloride, vitamin D3 supplement, folic acid), rosemary, sage, thyme

 The first ingredient in this dog food is chicken.
 Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1

 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

 The second ingredient is chicken broth.
 Broths are of only modest nutritional value.
 Yet because they add both flavor and moisture to a dog food, they are a common addition component in many canned products.